Pregnancy Brain: How to Deal When It Happens To You

 A typical evening for me Monday through Friday is pretty mundane.
 Come home from work.
 Get dressed in comfy clothes.
-Load washer/dryer, dishwasher, etc...
+Load washer/dryer, dishwasher.
 Relax.
 You get the point.
 However, I only half did most of my “chores.”
 Sure, I unloaded and loaded the washer, dryer and dishwasher, but I forgot to press “start” on at least two out of the three machines.
 Mind you, this has happened on more than one or two occasions.
-Can you relate?
+Sound familiar?

-Pregnancy brain for me is the feeling of walking into a room—of actually going in for a purpose—and not remembering what you hell you went in there for about five to 10 times a day.
+Pregnancy brain for me is the feeling of walking into a room—of actually going in for a purpose—and not remembering what you heck you went in there for, 10 times a day.
 I consider myself a pretty smart person.
 I’m also a Type A, list-making freak.
-My list items went from "Finish blog for The Bump” and "Make dentist appointment” to “call Mom to ask her about ____" or “Buy train ticket today at 5 pm."
-So, when I started forgetting the simplest things it’s safe to say freaking out was an understatement.
+My list items ranged from “finish blog for The Bump” and “make dentist appointment” to “call Mom to ask her about XYZ” or “Buy train ticket today at 5 p.m.”
+So when I started forgetting the simplest things, it’s safe to say freaking out was an understatement.
 Is belly brain just a myth or was this my new reality?

-I totally believe that belly brain is real.
-And, it’s completely normal and extremely common.
-The good news, though, it’s also temporary.
-Here are some helpful hints that have helped me get me through my brain lapses:
+I totally believe that pregnancy brain is real.
+And it’s completely normal and extremely common.
+The good news, though, is that it’s also temporary.
+Here are some helpful tips that have helped me get me through my brain lapses:

-- First, take a deep breath and try not to be too hard on yourself, as stress will only cloud your brain even more.
+• Take a deep breath and try not to be too hard on yourself.
+Stress will only cloud your brain even more.

-3. Avoid trying to do everything all at once.
-As you attempt to register for gifts, plan a babymoon, research strollers, bottles, and other necessities for your bundle of joy and interview pediatricians and sitters, you’ll feel a lot more clearheaded if you can focus on just one task at a time and let go of others.
+• Avoid trying to do everything all at once.
+As you attempt to register for gifts, plan a babymoon, research strollers, bottles, and other necessities and interview pediatricians and child care providers, you’ll feel a lot more clearheaded if you can focus on just one task at a time and let go of others.
 Write the important things down on paper and make it a priority to actually look at the list throughout the day.
 You might also try to prepare your to-do list the night before.
 Want to go high-tech?
 Put that iPhone or Sticky Note feature on your lap-top to good use and set up alerts for yourself.